The Natural Connection Inc

 What could be missing in this scenario?
 (Learning how to use the thinking side of the brain versus the reactive side of the brain.)

-• Does the horse know how to self regulate and maintain the gaits at walk/trot/canter while learning about the discipline?
+• Does the horse ALREADY know how to self-regulate and maintain the gaits at walk/trot/canter while learning about the discipline?

-• Does the horse know how to self-regulate when faced with unexpected stressful situations in a familiar or new environment?
+• Does the horse ALREADY know how to self-regulate when placed in unexpected stressful situations in a familiar or unfamiliar environment?

-I have consistently seen that horses who started with foundational training move into discipline training with more ease.
-They also have more longevity, mentally, in that discipline because of the ability to self-regulate.
+I have consistently seen that horses who started with foundational training move into discipline training with more ease and less stress.
+They also tend to have more longevity, mentally, in that discipline because of the learned ability to self-regulate.

 Fauquier County VA